eladelrom/poet/effectiveidea/_posts/chat.md

 <br>
 <h3>Run</h3>

-Running grunt will concatenate, minify and build all the dependencies we created;
+We are ready to run grunt, which will do all the operation needed to complete the work by concatenate, minify and build all the dependencies we created;
 <br>
 <pre class="prettyprint">
 > grunt